A cash gift can make the holidays easier and guarantee your gift will be put to good use.

 Or keep things virtual by transferring your gift funds into your recipient’s Venmo or Cash App account.
 You may lose some points in presentation, but P2P payments still give you the opportunity to put your emoji keyboard creativity to the test.
 It’s also a much faster transfer process for long-distance giving than mailing a check.

-If you know someone with international travel plans, you can personalize your gift by gifting cash in a currency they’ll be able to use abroad, such as the euro if they’re heading to Italy.
+If you know someone with international travel plans, you can personalize your gift by gifting cash in a currency they’ll be able to use abroad.
 You can also help them save on hefty exchange fees and ensure they’re prepared with some usable cash upon landing.

 The biggest benefit of giving cash is simplicity.

-Cash given as a gift is not considered taxable up to the annual exclusion, which is $15,000 for 2019.
+Cash given as a gift is not considered taxable up to the annual exclusion, which is $15,000.
 If your gift is under this amount, your recipient won’t be responsible for paying taxes on it.
-This exclusion is applicable for each person gifted, so you can give up to $15,000 per person per year without being taxed on the gifts.
+The exclusion is applicable for each person gifted, so you can give up to $15,000 per person per year without being taxed on the gifts.